 Director.
 British Canoe Union level 5 coach (sea).
 A trained teacher who has taught outdoor pursuits in the UK.
-He worked with young people with special needs and challenging behaviour.

 Derek has first aid certificates, Mencap and Autism training.
 A Wildlife Safe (WiSe) and Jersey Heritage Trust Seymour Tower accredited guide.

 Over 42 years sea kayaking experience.
 Expeditions to circumnavigate Ireland by kayak, Outer Hebrides, Aland Islands, Faeroe Islands and Alaska.
 Extensive sea and surf kayaking in the UK.
 White water-kayaking expeditions in Nepal to paddle the Tamur and Marsyandi Rivers.

 Derek wrote Sit-on-top Kayak.
 A Beginner’s Manual (Pesda Press), when he discovered that this area of paddle-sport was ignored by traditional kayaking.
 It is now in its second reprint and is also translated into French.

 He was influential in getting the British Canoe Union to change the personal performance awards (star tests) to include sit-on-top kayakers.

 Derek regularly presents training/safety clinics to enable people to enjoy the coastline of Jersey in greater safety.
 Derek also writes articles for kayaking magazines and is the author of the Channel Island and South East coast sea kayaking guide book (Pesda Press published summer 2015).

 Apart from kayaking he has completed long distance mountain walks such as the famous GR20 in Corsica.
 He also spent 18 months cycling 12000 miles around Europe.
 He loves skiing and speaks some French.